-The Hub High school students across Canada benefit from AU STEAM expertise
+The Hub Summer science program connects high school students with AU STEAM expertise

-Science dean Dr. Shauna Zenteno said this is a natural fit with AU’s expertise in distance and online education, so when Shad approached AU as a partner to provide a digital program it was an easy decision.
+Dr. Shauna Zenteno, dean of the Faculty of Science and Technology, said this program is a natural fit with AU’s expertise in distance and online education, so it’s an easy decision to continue with this partnership.

 “ShadAnywhere students will have the amazing opportunity to learn about AU as a university option, open and distributed learning, new technologies, innovative research, and the talented faculty members we have at AU.”

-Instructors from all AU faculties are working to develop content for this program, as well as other units like PowerED™ by Athabasca University and Nukskahtowin.
+Instructors from all AU faculties are working to develop content for this program, as well as other units such as PowerED™ by Athabasca University and Nukskahtowin.

-Zenteno said she ultimately hopes this program will result in more students understanding the value of online learning and knowing about AU as an option for university.
+Zenteno said she ultimately hopes this STEAM program will result in more students understanding the value of online learning and knowing about AU as an option for university for students anywhere in Canada.

 “They will have the amazing opportunity to learn about open and distributed learning, new technologies, innovative research, and the talented faculty members we have at AU,” she said.